vitessio/enhancements/veps/vep-1.md

 2. Advanced users benefit from a clear cycle from which to merge upstream changes into their branch.
 This also allows for incompatible changes to be introduced at known intervals, which can help improve the health of the project.

-## Versioning System
+## Versioning and Release Cadence

 The proposed release cycle is best described as _Monotonic Versioning_ with a release cadence similar to Kubernetes.
 The terminology `COMPATIBILITY.RELEASE` used in this document is directly sourced from the [Monotonic Versioning Manifesto](http://blog.appliedcompscilab.com/monotonic_versioning_manifesto/):

 1. The `COMPATIBILITY` number will be incremented every 12 weeks.
 2. Docker images will be tagged weekly as `COMPATIBILITY.yy+YYYYMMDD`.
 3. Each supported version of Vitess will be tagged weekly.
-4. Each `COMPATIBILITY` number will be supported by the Open Source Vitess community for 9 months after the initial release. _Supported Fixes to Stable Releases_ is further described below.
+4. Each `COMPATIBILITY` number will be supported by the Open Source Vitess community for 9 months after the initial release. _Support Lifecycle_ is further described below.

 Monotonic versioning itself is a modified version of [Semantic Versioning](https://semver.org/).